raghavlite/TDTE/README.md

 Specifically, you need to use a modified **modelling_mistral_gritlm.py** in your transformers library to enable bidirectional attention.

+TTDE model uses a base bidirectional mistral model + lora adapters.
+It is trained using transformed versions of publically available retrieval datasets.
+TTDE dataset will be released soon.

 #using mteb evaluation script
 ```
 python ./eval_mteb.py --model_name_or_path raghavlight/TDTE  --instruction_set e5 --instruction_format mistral --task_names ArguAna --attn bbcc --attn_implementation sdpa --batch_size 32